ncborcherding/scRepertoire/index.md

 <!-- badges: end -->

 ### Introduction
 Single-cell sequencing is an emerging technology in the field of immunology and oncology that allows researchers to couple RNA quantification and other modalities, like immune cell receptor profiling at the level of an individual cell.
 A number of workflows and software packages have been created to process and analyze single-cell transcriptomic data.
 These packages allow users to take the vast dimensionality of the data generated in single-cell-based experiments and distill the data into novel insights.
 Unlike the transcriptomic field, there is a lack of options for software that allow for single-cell immune receptor profiling.
-Enabling users to easily combine RNA and immune profiling, scRepertoire was built to process data derived from the 10x Genomics Chromium Immune Profiling for both T-cell receptor (TCR) and immunoglobulin (Ig) enrichment workflows and subsequently interacts with the popular single-cell R packages.
+Enabling users to easily combine RNA and immune profiling, the scRepertoire framework supports use of 10x, AIRR, BD, MiXCR, Omniscope, TRUST4, and WAT3R single-cell clonal formats and interaction with popular R-based single-cell data pipelines.

 ### Applying Deep Learning to VDJ data
 scRepertoire is compatible and integrated with the R packages [Trex](https://github.com/ncborcherding/Trex) for convolutional-neural-network-based autoencoding of the T cell receptor and [Ibex](https://github.com/ncborcherding/Ibex) for the B cell receptor.